A homelessness charity based in Salford is awaiting the result of a crucial funding bid that could determine whether its doors stay open.

 The funding given to Salford Loaves and Fishes and other organisations that apply would come in January and may prove vital to help keep these important institutions running.

-Salford Loaves and Fishes is a charity that provides a drop-in centre where homeless people can access food, shelter and support services, said one user of the charity.
+Salford Loaves and Fishes provides a drop-in centre where homeless people can access food, shelter and support services.

-“Salford Loaves and Fishes helped me greatly when I was in a mess.
-If it were to close down, it would be like cutting off one of my limbs,” said one user of the charity.
+One beneficiary said: “Salford Loaves and Fishes helped me greatly when I was in a mess.
+If it were to close down, it would be like cutting off one of my limbs.”

-“I have been coming here for a while now.
+A 61-year-old woman who uses the drop-in centre said: “I have been coming here for a while now.
 When you are in dire need of food, they will give you a food parcel.
-It would affect me dramatically if it were to close down,” highlighted a woman who accesses the drop-in centre.
+It would affect me dramatically if it were to close down.”

-Loaves and Fishes eagerly await the results of their application, along with many other charities in Salford and Greater Manchester, to be part of Andy Burnham’s new vision for support for the underprivileged.
+Loaves and Fishes eagerly awaits the results of its application, along with many other charities in Salford and Greater Manchester, to be part of Andy Burnham’s new vision for support for the underprivileged.

 More information about homelessness charity Salford Loaves and Fishes here.